-- You have a clean criminal record, that is to say, you thus far have not committed any wrongdoings or misconducts.
+- You have a clean criminal record, that is to say, you thus far have not committed any wrongdoings or misconduct.

 - You have an outstanding record of academic performance or professional achievements, or both.
 So if you think your graduate degrees are inferior, you could show proof of your past technical or professional experience as a substitute.

 - You manage to convincingly demonstrate that you or your business could actively promote Hong Kong’s growth in terms of not only revenues.
-It could be that your company creates new, rewarding jobs for the local workforce, or that you are able to facilitate the operation of other local businesses that are not necessarily in the same industry as you.
+It could be that your company creates new, rewarding jobs for the local workforce, or that you can facilitate the operation of other local businesses that are not necessarily in the same industry as you.

-It should be well-noted that you must set up your company well before you apply for the visa.
+It should be well-noted that you must set up your Hong Kong company well before you apply for the visa.